Annenberg London Spring Semester

 - PR majors must have junior standing and have completed PR 351A before the start of the program.

+Please see the detailed estimated program costs below for Spring 2024.
 Each semester Annenberg International Programs provides an up-to-date cost sheet to admitted students; if there are any changes from the time students are admitted to a program to the time they leave for a study abroad semester, updated cost sheets will be sent to the students.
-Please see the detailed estimated program costs below for Spring 2019.
 Please note that these costs are subject to change without notice:

 Please note, payment for housing is due approximately one month after acceptance into the London program.

-Financial aid and tuition remission applies.
+Financial aid and tuition remission apply.
 Contact AIP for more information on financial aid and scholarships.